 Relaxation of an unwanted facial expression (e.g. turned-down corners of the mouth)

 Treatment of hyperhidrosis – excessive sweating (axillae, palms, soles and face)

 Maximum of 10 minutes.

-Botulotoxin A is a substance that relaxes muscles.
-It has been used in medicine for a number of years now and is the most important component of both BOTOX® and DYSPORT®.
+Botulotoxin A (BoNT - A) is a substance that relaxes muscles.
+It has been used in medicine for a number of years now and is the most important component of both botulinum toxin.
 A special feature of these substances, which are applied by injection, is that they act directly on the cause of wrinkles, namely muscular activity.
-When BOTOX® or DYSPORT® is injected into a muscle, it temporarily blocks the nerve impulse that causes muscle contraction.
+When botulinum toxin is injected into a muscle, it temporarily blocks the nerve impulse that causes muscle contraction.
 The substance therefore acts more effectively against mimicry wrinkles than skin implants do.
 In addition, it prevents the formation of new wrinkles.
 The wrinkles become less apparent or disappear completely.
-Although BOTOX® and DYSPORT® do not have a permanent effect, the treatment can be repeated without difficulty.
+Although botulinum toxin do not have a permanent effect, the treatment can be repeated without difficulty.

-The application of BOTOX® or DYSPORT® is completely painless.
+The application of botulinum toxin is completely painless.
 The doctor uses a thin injection needle to introduce the substance into the muscle that causes the wrinkle or unwanted facial expression.
 The injection produces only a slight burning sensation.
 Immediately after the treatment, the skin is slightly reddish and swollen.
 These effects disappear after about an hour.
 You don’t need to take any time off work and can appear in public almost immediately after the treatment.